Divorce Process & Requirements in Texas

 However, we also realize that divorcing spouses are not always able to reach an agreement.
 In those cases, our attorneys have the knowledge and experience necessary to be strong advocates in the courtroom.
 Having the right representation is vital to all aspects of your divorce, and our attorneys assist our clients in navigating the waters both inside and outside the courtroom.

 Because we have over 35 years of collective legal experience, along with Board Certifications in family law by the Texas Board of Legal Specialization, we are well-equipped to protect your interests in your litigated, collaborative, or mediated divorce.
-If you are going through divorce or are strongly considering filing in Texas, contact Andrae Law, PLLC to reach out to a practiced attorney today.
-We are ready to answer your questions.

 Ready to put an experienced, dedicated team on your side?
 Contact Andrae Law, PLLC at (512) 668-7133 to speak with our seasoned divorce lawyers today.